 Plus, they don’t require cookie cutters, icing bags, and frosting skills, all of which I don’t possess, because I’m a basic minimalist by nature.

-Just have a look at my Shortbread archive to get a full-frame image of my love for vegan shortbread 😉
+Just have a look at my Shortbread archive to get a full-frame image of my love for vegan paleo shortbread cookies recipes 😉

 The only difficult part here is resisting the temptation to eat all the dough before baking it.
 I may have consumed half the dough like this…guilty as charged.